mcantelon/node-mingy/README.md

 mingy is a cheap parser for node.js CLI tools, adventure games, and other such endeavors.

+THIS MODULE IS UNDER DEVELOPMENT EXPECT NOTHING FEAR EVERYTHING

 In order to reap the "magic" of mingy you define a number of commands, each of which has one or more syntax forms.